castorini/anserini/docs/experiments-msmarco-passage-deepimpact.md

 # Anserini: DeepImpact for MS MARCO V1 Passage Ranking

-This page describes how to reproduce the DeepImpact experiments in the following paper:
+This page previously hosted a guide on how to reproduce the DeepImpact experiments in the following paper:

 > Antonio Mallia, Omar Khattab, Nicola Tonellotto, and Torsten Suel.
 [Learning Passage Impacts for Inverted Indexes.](https://dl.acm.org/doi/10.1145/3404835.3463030) _SIGIR 2021_.

+The guide has been integrated in [Anserini's regression framework](regressions-msmarco-passage-deepimpact.md), and this page has been reduced to a redirect stub.

+---

 Here, we start with a version of the MS MARCO passage corpus that has already been processed with DeepImpact, i.e., gone through document expansion and term reweighting.
 Thus, no neural inference is involved.